pgxn/meta/spec.md

 (Spec 2) [optional] {[Object](#object)}

-This property identifies external dependencies required to configure, build, test, install, and run the extensions in the distribution.
-These include not only other extensions, but also external libraries, system dependencies and the versions of PostgreSQL required, as well as any OS and version dependencies and architectures ([arm64], [amd64], etc.)
+This property identifies dependencies required to configure, build, test, install, and run the extensions in the distribution, expressed as [purls](#purl).
+These include not only other extensions, but also external libraries, system dependencies and the versions of PostgreSQL required, as well as any OS and version dependencies and architectures ([arm64], [amd64], etc.).

+[Consumers](#consumer) **SHOULD** use this data to determine what dependencies to install.

 Properties:

 *   **platforms**: An [Array](#array) of one or more platform strings that identify OSes and architectures supported by the distribution.
-If this property is not present, [Consumers](#consumer) **MAY** assume that the distribution supports any platform that PostgreSQL supports.
+If this property is not present, [Consumers](#consumer) **SHOULD** assume that the distribution supports any platform that PostgreSQL supports.

     The list of supported platform strings is defined as an OS name, a dash,